 Your Checklist for Transferring to a New Web Host

 - Decide on the new hosting plan you want.
-You can buy it in now or at the step when you transfer your domains.

 - Read the pre-transfer checklist.
 If you’re not sure about a step, you can ask tech support or check the knowledge base.

 - Remember that it can take a couple of days after you unlock your domains at your current host for them to show as unlocked.

 - Back up your entire site to a secure location you can access easily.